-Posted on Apr 09 2010 by Alistair Barnett in Customer Spotlight
+Posted on Apr 09 2010 byin Customer Spotlight

 The following is an email interview I did with one of our fine customers, Dan Maynard, who uses WP-Chatter on his WordPress site.
 When I saw Dan’s site, I thought it was a great example of a perfectly executed niche-content website.

 Are you using one of our Premium WordPress themes to publish a really cool site of your own?
 If so, we’d like to shine the spotlight you too, so give us a shout, and we’ll conduct an email interview like this one.

 Site Name: Piano Keyboard Reviews

 My site is really a resource to help the [piano keyboard] buyer to make the right purchase decision.
 It is strictly focused on digital pianos, synthesizers, and workstations rather than acoustic pianos.
 Given the myriad of electronic keyboards on the market today, it can be difficult to make the right selection.
 I am a classically trained pianist and have played in many bands in the past (remember the good old days of Santana, Grand Funk Railroad, Doobie Brothers etc.)

 Back in those days you only really had two choices to select from, Hammond organ such as the B3, analog synthesizer, or Wurlitzer/Fender electric pianos.
 Today there are so many keyboards out there that it makes it difficult to choose.
 My site helps the bewildered musician make a choice.
 I am also a full time marketer plying my trade to my piano site.

 My site differs in some respects because I focus on people’s playing styles and help them to select a keyboard that matches their style.
 Hence I segment the keyboardist market based on playing styles and match the keyboard accordingly.
 I discovered no one is doing that.
 So I’ve carved out a fairly neat niche in the piano market.
 Have a look at “” which defines the player styles.